If you’re to believe conventional wisdom, there seems to be 2 main paths to financial freedom — entrepreneurship or

 As a result, though our source of discretionary income has more risk attached than our fixed income.

 This is why I’m passionate about building Digital Dividends, which invests in digital assets such as content websites, and an operations company that takes care of them.

-The last thing I want is a “last will and testament…and instructions on how to login to my domain registrar, web hosting and affiliate network accounts”.
+The last thing I want is a “last will and testament…and instructions on how to login to my domain registrar, WordPress hosting and affiliate network accounts”.

 Though I’m actively involved in Digital Dividends today, my goal is to become redundant.
 This way my family can get great returns from income generating websites whether I’m around or not.

 Like your dream expenses, this is where you can have fun.